rougin/dexterity/README.md

 }
 ```

-If the specified identifier does not exists, it should throw an `UnexpectedValueException`.
-Likewise, if the required logic for the `find` method is not defined, it will throw a `LogicError`.
+If the specified identifier does not exist, an `UnexpectedValueException` should be thrown.
+Similarly, a `LogicError` will be thrown if the required logic for the `find` method is not defined.

 ### `get` method

-One of the methods of `Depot` that returns an array of items based on the specified page number and its rows to be shown per page:
+The `get` method of `Depot` retrieves an array of items, paginated by a specified page number and the number of rows to display per page:

 ``` php
 // index.php